Brought to you in association with

 It’s your right to investigate before deciding what to do.
 Find out as much as you can before you decide what — if any — remedy to offer.
 If a customer makes a complaint that seems unreasonable — or they don’t give you enough information up front — be polite but assertive.

 It’s a good idea to print out our visual guide to what you must do for customers under the Consumer Guarantees Act (CGA).
-Pin it up where you and any staff can easily check it, eg the break room or back of the staff toilet door.
+Pin it up where you and any staff can easily check it, for example, the break room or back of the staff toilet door.

 What you must do for customers